Clyda Rovers GAA: History

 The club was founded by Fr.
 James Moynihan in 1888 with the original name "Mourneabbey".
-It was originally an all hurling club but in 1923 the club began to compete in Gaelic football also.
+It was originally an all-hurling club but, 1923, the club began to compete in Gaelic football also.
 Records show that Mourneabbey contested a Junior Football County against Canovee in 1911.
 However, on that occasion they lost.
-Throughout the '20s '30s & '40s the Club played with little success.
-Mourneabbey GAA Club was renamed Clyda Rovers in 1945 after The River Clyda which meanders through the parish of Mourneabbey on its way to join the River Blackwater.
-In the mid-1950s hurling became strongest in the parish and a first North Cork Title was won in Novice Grade in 1955, and a Football title followed in 1956 In the 1960s the club won a number of novice football Cork titles, the win in 1967 in particular was a great boost to the club.
+Throughout the 1920s 1930s and 1940s, the club played with little success.
+Mourneabbey GAA Club was renamed Clyda Rovers in 1945 after the River Clyda which flows through the parish of Mourneabbey on its way to join the River Blackwater.

-In 1980 after a number of years of trying Clyda Rovers won their first ever Junior A Football North Cork when they defeated Ballyclough in the final.
+In the mid-1950s, hurling became strongest in the parish and a first North Cork title was won in Novice Grade in 1955.
+A football title followed in 1956.
+In the 1960s, the club won a number of novice football Cork titles.
+This included a title win in 1967.

-The 1980s was to prove a decade of unparalleled success.
-Clyda won 7 North Cork titles throughout the decade, 5 in Football and 2 in Hurling.
-They also Contested 3 County Junior Finals losing 2 football finals but winning the Junior A Hurling County against Ballinscarthy in 1989.
+In 1980, after a number of years of trying, Clyda Rovers won their first ever Junior A Football North Cork when they defeated Ballyclough in the final.
+Clyda went on to win seven North Cork titles throughout the 1980s.
+This included five in football and two in hurling.
+They also contested three County Junior finals - losing two football finals but winning the Junior A Hurling County against Ballinscarthy in 1989.

-The 1990s began with Clyda Rovers GAA having 2 Intermediate Teams in football and in hurling.
-The footballers had more success than the hurlers and reached 1 County Final and 3 Semi-finals where they were narrowly defeated each time.
-However, on 8 September 1996 Clyda finally realised their potential when they defeated Carrigaline to win the Cork Intermediate Football Championship title.
-Scenes of great celebration followed and for the first time in its history Clyda was a Senior Football Club.
+The 1990s began with Clyda Rovers GAA having 2 Intermediate teams in football and in hurling.
+The footballers had more success than the hurlers and reached one county final and three semi-finals where they were narrowly defeated each time.
+However, on 8 September 1996, Clyda finally realised defeated Carrigaline to win the Cork Intermediate Football Championship title.
+Following the win, Clyda was promoted to the Senior grade in football for the first time.

-For the next 8 years the Clyda team gave us some historic victories, beating teams such as Muskerry, Carbery, Naomh Abhan, Bishopstown, Douglas, Duhallow to name a few.
-They reached the Semi-final of the Cork Senior Football Championship in 2000 and were beaten by eventual Champions Nemo Rangers.
+For the next eight years, the Clyda team beat teams such as Muskerry, Carbery, Naomh Abhan, Bishopstown, Douglas and Duhallow in competition.
+They reached the semi-final of the Cork Senior Football Championship in 2000 and were beaten by eventual champions Nemo Rangers.

-The Club regraded to Premier Intermediate Football in 2006.
-Between the Years 2009 to 2011 the club contested 3 Premier Intermediate finals but lost narrowly on each occasion to Valley Rovers, Newcestown and Newmarket.
-In 2010 the club won its first ever minor hurling county when they defeated St Marks in the Cork Minor B Hurling Championship final in an epic game.
+The club regraded to Premier Intermediate Football in 2006.
+Between the years 2009 and 2011, the club contested three Premier Intermediate finals but lost narrowly on each occasion to Valley Rovers, Newcestown and Newmarket.
+In 2010, the club won its first ever minor hurling county when they defeated St Marks in the Cork Minor B Hurling Championship final.